AI for utilities: use cases and examples

 The utility suppliers can predict with the help of AI the consumption of water/heating/energy and thus come up with dynamic pricing to offer super low variants when there is excess capacity, for example.

-For instance, artificial intelligence informs a utility that household A has an electric vehicle using a charger between midnight and 6 a.m. each night.
-Now, utility suppliers have the option to suggest those householders charge their EV earlier when electricity is cheaper.
+For instance, artificial intelligence informs a utility that household A has an electric vehicle using a charger between 6 p.m. and midnight each night.
+Now, utility suppliers have the option to suggest those householders charge their EV later when electricity is cheaper.

-Household A has an electric vehicle using a charger between midnight and 6 a.m. each night.
-Now, utility suppliers have the option to suggest those householders charge their EV earlier when electricity is cheaper.
+Household A has an electric vehicle using a charger between 6 p.m. and midnight each night.
+Now, utility suppliers have the option to suggest those householders charge their EV later when electricity is cheaper.

 3. Forecasting the water and energy consumption